Trump's USA Today op-ed contains a brazen lie

 From there, the president pivots to attacking Democrats, arguing that if the party takes control of Congress, the country will turn into a socialist hellscape.
 “The truth is that the centrist Democratic Party is dead,” the op-ed says.
 “The new Democrats are radical socialists who want to model America’s economy after Venezuela.”

 What’s so bad about the Democrats’ plan?
-Trump claims they want “open-borders socialism,” but trains most of his fire on the Medicare-for-all proposals supported by many progressives.
-While Democrats are increasingly moving toward favoring some sort of single-payer health reform—many of the most prominent 2020 presidential contenders have signed onto a bill introduce by Sen. Bernie Sanders (I-Vt.), and even former President Barack Obama has voiced some support—the party is far from united behind the idea.
+Trump claims they want “open-borders socialism,” but he trains most of his fire on the Medicare-for-all proposals supported by many progressives.
+While Democrats are increasingly moving toward favoring some sort of single-payer health reform—many of the most prominent 2020 presidential contenders have signed onto a bill introduced by Sen. Bernie Sanders (I-Vt.), and even former President Barack Obama has voiced some support—the party is far from united behind the idea.
 That hasn’t stopped Republicans from running ads attacking Democrats over the policy proposal—even when those candidates haven’t actually endorsed Medicare-for-all.

 Trump’s attacks on Medicare-for-all, moreover, are simply bizarre.
 At one point, the president writes, “The Democrats’ plan also would mean the end of choice for seniors over their own health care decisions.
 Instead, Democrats would give total power and control over seniors’ health care decisions to the bureaucrats in Washington, DC.”
 This makes no logical sense, because Medicare is already a federally managed program.